Eye, Suffolk: History

 Eye was once the smallest borough in the country, its claim based on the 1205 Charter of King John.
 The charter was renewed in 1408, then by Elizabeth I in 1558 and 1574, by James I in 1604, and by William III in 1697.
-However, in 1885 the town clerk of Hythe proved that the original charter belonged only to Hythe in Kent, the error having arisen from the similarity of the early English names.
-The error was confirmed by archivists in the 1950s, but borough status was not discontinued until 1974 after government reorganisation, when Eye became a civil parish, while retaining a Town Council, a Mayor and its insignia.
+However, in 1885 the town clerk of Hythe proved that the original charter belonged only to Hythe in Kent, the error having arisen from the similarity of the early English names, the error was confirmed by archivists in the 1950s but borough status was not discontinued until 1974.
+In 1835 Eye became a municipal borough which became part of the administrative county of East Suffolk in 1889, the district contained the parish of Eye.
+On 1 April 1974 the district was abolished and became part of Mid Suffolk in the non-metropolitan county of Suffolk.
+A successor parish was formed covering the same area as the former district and its parish.
+Eye retained a Town Council, a Mayor and its insignia.
 From 1571 to 1832 Eye returned two Members of Parliament (MPs), then after the Reform Act 1832, a single MP until 1983, when the Eye Constituency became the Suffolk Central constituency.

+The notable Cornwallis family was established at nearby Brome Hall in the 14th century.
+Individuals from the family, such as Charles Cornwallis, 1st Marquess Cornwallis, represented Suffolk county in the House of Commons over the next three hundred years.

 The Lordship of the Manor of Eye (Sokemere) and Constableship of the Castle is held by the Palmer family of Haughley in Suffolk.
 The current Lord is Kieron Palmer of Haughley, succeeding his father Kenneth Palmer.
 The Manor was held by the Malet family in Norman times, Henry Earl of Brabant, the De Ufford, De la Pole, Cornwallis and Kerrison families as well as King Stephen, Edward I, Mary I and Thomas Beckett in previous years.
 Known as the Honour of Eye, it consisted of 129 manors and had the right to a court of pie poudre at its Whit Monday market fairs and those of Thrandeston and Finningham.